Honest comparison

 saved vs Smith.ai · with bilingual EN/ES included

-questions
+Common questions about

-Common questions about choosing between AI and human.
+choosing AI vs human.

 When does a traditional answering service win over an AI calling agent?